moosahmed/Stateful_Symphony/README.md

 This solution will be able to handle updates to your service stack(including stateful workloads) residing in contianers with continuous delivery.
 Terraform will be used in the "Deploy" step to deploy the latest Docker image built in the "Build" step with zero-downtime, in an automated fashion, even if the new image requires a schema update of your stateful service.

 ## Plan of Action
-Automate Infrastructure using Infrastructure as Code (IaC) Orchestration and Containerization.
-Use Jenkins to Implement Continous Integration/Continous Deployment(CI/CD) with a focus on blue - green deployment.
+Automate service deployments using Infrastructure and Container Orchestration.

 The Approach focuses on three tenants:
 1. IaC (Terraform)
 2. Container (Kubernetes, Docker)
-3. CI/CD (Jenkins (blue - green deployment))

 ### IaC and Containerization
 The use of an IaC orchestration tool such as `Terraform` in conjunction with `Docker` is sufficient enough for most configuration management(CM) needs that you do not need a specific CM tool[<sup>[2]</sup>](README.md#Refrences#2).

 Docker will create an image that has all the software the server needs already installed and configured.
 This image now needs a server to run it.
-This is where Terraform will provision a bunch of EC2 servers and provision Kubernetes to deploy the Docker containers.
+This is where Terraform will orchestrate the servers and provision `Kubernetes` to deploy the Docker containers.

 Benefits of this approach:
 1. Mutable